 1. Give Appreciated Assets (Rather than Cash) to Save on Taxes

-To discuss this in more detail, please contact Seth Mirowitz, JCF Director of Philanthropy, today at 856-673-2521.
+To discuss this in more detail, please contact Seth Mirowitz, JCF Executive Director today at 856-673-2521.

 2. Open a Donor Advised Fund to Streamline Giving

 A Donor Advised Fund (DAF) with the JCF enables you to contribute donations this year to your own, named fund and earn immediate tax benefits.
 Then you can recommend grants from your DAF at any time in the future to virtually any IRS-qualified 501(c)(3) public charities.
 This gives you the flexibility to think strategically about how much and when to give to the charities of your choice, rather than having to rush and make a decision at year's end.
 In addition, your charitable dollars will be professionally invested and may grow over time, enabling you to potentially give more to your favorite causes.